RogueLiquid/BIA4-BreastCytoAI-Group6/README.md

 ### Common Issues

 1. **Model Loading Failure**
-   - Ensure .pth files are in correct locations
+   - Ensure .pth files are in correct locations: Make sure each .pth file is in the corresponding naming folder (such as Pixel_ResNet50), as our tool construct models by reconizing the folder name.
    - Check file permissions

 2. **CUDA Errors**
    - Install CUDA version of PyTorch: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

 3. **Memory Insufficient**
-   - Use smaller models or reduce batch size
+   - Use smaller models (VGG and Vit are larger)
    - Close unnecessary applications

 4. **Executable Build Failure**